Nottingham Internship Scheme

 All of the opportunities are with small to medium-sized enterprises (SMEs), charities or social organisations.
 They take place throughout the year with schemes during spring and summer.

-- NIS spring internships take place over the Easter break and are ten days long.
-In order to participate students will need to meet eligibility criteria which will be confirmed when applications open in February.
+- In order to participate students will need to meet eligibility criteria

-- Internships will be hosted by SMEs in Nottingham and Nottinghamshire.
+- Opportunities will primarily be in Nottingham and Nottinghamshire

-- NIS Summer internships will be eight weeks long and take place from June 2022 onwards.
+- NIS summer internships are eight weeks long and take place from June onwards.

 - All of the internships will be paid the National Living Wage as a minimum.